agoncalvesnerd/E21/README.md

 # E21
-Hello Kraken!
+Hello!
 This is a Blackjack DApp built from scratch on the Ether blockchain.